General Australian Freediving Games Regulations

 Each athlete must be able to provide proof of certification of their freediving education/training equivalent to AIDA 2 Pool Freediver prior to the competition day.
 All athletes must be trained in freediving and breath hold activities by an International freediving certification organisation without exception and be able to provide evidence of this education/training.

-2. An athlete cannot perform if he/she has blacked out during his/her warm up dive during the pool freediving competition.
+2. An athlete cannot perform if he/she has blacked out during his/her warm up dive or any other prior event during competition.